 For Christians, Good Friday is one of the most important holidays of the year because it represents Jesus Christ’s sacrifice to wash away our sins.
 It was the day he was crucified, only to rise again on Sunday, which we call Easter.
 In the past, the day was referred to by other terms, such as Black Friday, Holy Friday, and Great Friday.
 It is always celebrated two days before Easter.

 Judas Iscariot betrayed Jesus for 30 silver coins.
-The spiritual leader was arrested at the Garden of Gethsemane and taken to Caiaphas the High Priest, who charged him with blasphemy.
+Christ was arrested at the Garden of Gethsemane and taken to Caiaphas the High Priest, who charged him with blasphemy.
 Jesus was then sent to Pontius Pilate, a Roman governor, who asked the attendees what to do with the prisoner.
-After he did not deny any of the charges, the crowd demanded Jesus’ execution as well as the release of Barnabas, a notorious criminal.
+After the spiritual leader did not deny any of the charges, the crowd demanded Jesus’ execution.

 Judas, filled with guilt, tried to return the silver and then hanged himself that Friday morning.
 Jesus was taken to the Roman courtyard by the soldiers, where a crown of thorns was set upon his head.
 He had to carry his own cross to Golgotha, where he was crucified.